biniamgebremichael/restful/README.md

 The API service is a backend application to store user data (such as name, email and phone).
 The service has API endpoints to add, delete, update, query user data.
-The focus of this application is on how to provide a full-stack development template for backend API that promotes: object-oriented architecture, testing, dynamic API documentation and cloud native deployment using docker.
+The focus of this application is on how to provide a full-stack development template for backend API that promotes: object-oriented architecture, test driven development, dynamic API documentation and cloud native deployment using docker.
-The application also uses backend Database to store content, but this is not the main focus.
+The application also uses Spring Actuator for observability and backend Database to store content, but this is not the main focus.

 ### Note
 For a true cloud native, this application could be run from AWS lambda or GCP cloud function, and set the endpoints in API-Gateway.